Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 <!--- ### <font face="Times New Roman">Publications in 2026</font> -->

+   * S. Chu and M. Herty, [A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws](./files/Chu_Herty_LD.pdf), to appear in Numerical Methods for Partial Differential Equations.

    * S. Chu, M. Herty, A. Kurganov, M. Lukacova and C. Yu, [Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Kurganov_Lukacova_Yu.pdf), to appear in Pure and Applied Functional Analysis (special issue for Prof. Eitan Tadmor's 70th birthday).